Сhicken farming business plan for starting your own business

 |TOTAL CAPITAL AND LIABILITIES||$2,102,000|

-The next thing needed to complete this poultry business plan template is deciding what services we will be providing.
+The next thing needed to complete this chicken farming business plan template is deciding what services we will be providing.
 The main service we will provide will be the provision of class A poultry meat and eggs.
 However, as this is going to be an organic chicken farming business, here are some of the services we will be providing.

 - Provision of Organic Meat to the End Consumer will be the main service we will provide.
 The sales in this service might be low in volume but the high demand and price of organic meat will make it worth our while.
 We will only be selling organic meat from our own outlets.